 One of the rules for the determination of phonemes was formulated in the following way: "If two sounds occur in exactly the same position and cannot be interchanged without a change in the meaning of the words or without rendering the word unrecognizable, the two sounds are phonetic realizations of two different phonemes".
-For example, in beet /bi:t/ - but /bAt/, /i:/ and /A/ are interpreted as realizations of two different phonemes.
+For example in beet /bi:t/ - but /bht/, /i:/ and /h/ are interpreted as realizations of two different phonemes.

-The rule for the determination of individual phonemes and phoneme combinations is very important in solving the problem of phonemic interpretation of diphtongs and affricates.
-N. S. Trubetzkoy wrote: "A combination of sounds can be interpreted as the realization of a single phoneme only if it is produced by a homogeneous articulatory movement or by the progressive dissolution of an articulatory complex".
-This rule was illustrated by the English diphthongs/e1/ and /ou/ which are regarded as monophonematic.
-This rule is solely phonetic but not phonematic as it is based on the articulatory movement, i. e. it is an articulatory characteristics of a diphthong.
-This is one of the interesting points which clearly shows the close relationship of phonetics and phonology separated by N. S. Trubetzkoy into two independent sciences.
+The rule for the determination of individual phonemes and phoneme combinations is very important in solving the problem of phonemic interpretation of diphthongs and affricates.
+N.S.
+Trubetzkoy wrote: "A combination of sounds can be interpreted as the realization of a single phoneme only if it is produced by a homogeneous articulatory movement or by the progressive dissolution of an articulatory complex".
+This rule was illustrated by the English diphthongs /ei/ and /ou/ which are regarded as monophonematic.
+This rule is solely phonetic but not phonematic as it is based on the articulatory movement, i.e. it is an articulatory characteristics of a diphthong.
+This is one of the interesting points which clearly show the close relationship of phonetics and phonology separated by N. S. Trubetzkoy into two independent sciences.

-According to another rule if the constituent parts of combinations of sound are not distributed over two syllables then such combinations of sound are to be regarded as the realization of single phonemes.
-This rule is true for the English diphthongs and affricates $/t{\int}/, /ds/$ .
-The combinations of sound which cannot be determined by the rules are called phoneme clusters.
+According to another rule if the constituent parts of combinations of sound are not distributed over two syllables then such combinations of sounds are to be regarded as the realization of single phonemes.
+This rule is true for the English diphthongs and